-Toni Bernhard put down some of her well-informed thoughts on suffering as it is understood in Buddhism.
-She introduces three kinds of dukkha, or suffering, and then a concise and helpful practice for working with these.
+Toni Bernhard shares her thoughts on suffering as it is understood in Buddhism.
+She introduces three kinds of dukkha, or suffering, and then a concise and helpful practice for working with each.

 The Truth About Suffering